pivotal-cf/docs-phd-ds/data_service.md

 	A list of a available services displays.

 7. Click the **Bind** button for the service you want to bind to this application.

-##Binding an Application using the Pivotal CF Command Line
+##Binding an Application using the CF Command Line
-1. Log in to Pivotal CF using the Pivotal CF CLI.
-See [Getting Started with cf v6](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).
+1. Log in to CF using the CF CLI.
+See [Getting Started with the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).

 2. Run the following commands:

     `$ cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE]` (This command takes care of logging in, and also targets the correct org and space simultaneously.
 If you are already logged in, you can run the following command to target an org and space:
 	`$ cf target  -o <organization> -s <space name>`.)

 	`$ cf services` (This command displays a list of service instances.)

 	`$ cf bind-service <application> <service instance name>`

 	For example:

 	<pre >
 	[root@rock ~]#  cf login -a https://api.rock.music.cf-app.com -u admin -p 961fdc9cd6a85031f7eb -o pivotal -s staging API endpoint: https://api.rock.music.cf-app.com